 In the course of my career, I have seen so many property agents clocking in 6-digits commission.
 It is no small feat.

-And the best thing is, you have a choice to decide if you want to continue making the big income or take a break when you want.
+And the best thing is, you have a choice to decide if you want to continue making the big income or take a break when you need.

-Many agents worked very hard starting from the beginning of the year.
-Once they hit the sales target they have set for themselves, they go for a long break.
+Many agents worked very hard and once they hit the sales target they have set for themselves, they go for a long break.

 And this is especially important as we enter the different stages of life.

 Many parents choose to slow down on their sales so that they can spend more time with their children.

 Many people relate property agents to money.
 They have this impression that property agents are in the business only to earn big money.

 Quite the contrary, many real estate agents are able to last in the business because there is great satisfaction in helping people through real estate.